 that whiskey with the ‘e’ also makes it not Scottish.

 Certain whisky styles do well in certain countries, Winchester reveals.
 The 12-year-old, for example, is number one in the U.S. market.
 Canadians, on the other hand, have a penchant for the 15-year-old.
 “Using past experience, Taiwan could be the biggest market for the 50-year-old,” Winchester predicts.

 What does 50-year whisky taste like?
 “The nose is busting with sweetness with hints of jam and toasted almonds,” while the taste “coats the mouth with a lovely velvety note with delicious notes of fondant orange melting into milk chocolate,” Winchester told a crowd of journalists and members of the whisky industry at the bottle’s launch—a rare dinner inside the distillery itself (in order to create a more comfortable temperature, the heat-generating copper stills were turned off at noon).
 However, the savvy investor won’t crack open a bottle any time soon.

-Photography courtesy The Glenlivet
+Photography by: Photography courtesy The Glenlivet